 Wimmer also noted that while manufacturers have announced ambitious goals, just 2% of the world’s cars are electric at this point.
 For price, range, infrastructure, affordability, and other reasons, buyers continue to choose ICE [Internal Combustion Engine] over electric, and that’s even when electric engines are often subsidized with tax breaks to bring price tags down.

 Neither Toyota, Wimmer’s company, nor Honda have committed to producing only electric vehicles by 2030 or 2035.
+[After this post was published, Honda announced its intentions to go all electric by 2040.]
 The German car companies haven’t done so, either.
 For example, BMW’s formal goal is to have 50% of its production be electric by 2030.

 Of course, committing to producing only electric cars by 2030 or 2035 is not exactly the same thing as saying that all vehicles in use will be electric by then.
 I will also offer the politically incorrect opinion that the announced mad dash to EVs by Ford and GM is as much about trying to get their stock price to perform like Tesla stock as it is about anything else.
 Five years ago, Tesla’s stock was trading at about $40/share.
 Today, it’s almost $700/share.